Albanian nationalism: Late 1980s and early 1990s

 Kosovar Albanian national identity making unique claims to Kosovo became homogenised during the 1990s and included multiple factors that led to those developments.
 Of those were Albanian civil disobedience and popular resistance, the creation of a parallel society in opposition to the Serb state and some underground cells initiating conflict which in all was a reaction to Serbian government policies and repression.
 From the late 1980s onward Islam within the scope of Albanian identity was downplayed by many Kosovar Albanian intellectual and political figures while Christianity was promoted as a Western marker of "European identity".
 Post-communism, Kosovo Albanians alongside Albanians in Macedonia became the main force steering Albanian nationalism, while Islam did not become a main focal point in articulating Albanian political nationalism.
 Islam was not a significant factor in the recent political mobilization of Kosovar Albanian Muslims who joined with Catholic Albanians during their struggle against the Serbs.
+In addition to the risk of conflict spreading to Kosovo, there were reports of weapons being illicitly transported into newly independent Republic of Macedonia, where there was widespread concern about the potential escalation of hostilities.
+Along the western border with Albania, the ethnic Albanian minority increasingly expressed dissatisfaction with their marginalised status.
+Electing a new assertive leadership in Tetovo, regarded as the de facto Albanian capital, they aimed to protest perceived human rights violations through large-scale street demonstrations. the familial links, shared history and rising pan-Albanian popular sympathy for the Kosovar Albanians and the Macedonian Albanians, strengthened the idea of a Greater Albania among these communities.

 During these years Rugova as elected president by Albanians promoted an Albanian identity that stressed their Europeanness and antiquity, in particular one based on ancient Dardania.
 With the Kosovo issue sidelined at the Dayton Peace Accords (1995) ending the dissolution of Yugoslavia, more militant and younger voices disillusioned with Rugova's pacifism dominated like the Kosovo Liberation Army (founded 1992) that began attacks against Serbian forces.Hockenos 2003.
 The KLA had emerged from the LPRK as many of its members belonged to the political movement.
 As its founding goal was to unite Albanian inhabited lands in the Balkans into a Greater Albania, the ideological underpinnings of the KLA were overwhelmingly that of Albanian nationalism stressing Albanian culture, ethnicity and nation.Perritt 2008.
-Post-independence, a referendum was held in Albanian majority western North Macedonia for autonomy and binational state federalisation of which some Albanian politicians from Tetovo and Struga declared the Republic of Ilirida (1991-1992) aiming to unite all Yugoslav Albanians into one entity.Roudometof 2002.
+Post-independence, a referendum was held in Albanian majority western North Macedonia for autonomy and binational state federalisation of which some Albanian politicians from Tetovo and Struga declared the Republic of Ilirida (1991–1992) aiming to unite all Yugoslav Albanians into one entity.Roudometof 2002.